lawrencewoodman/techtinkering.com/content/misc/privacy.md

 ## Google
-Google will use cookies and/or device identifiers to help supply relevant adverts and to provide reports to the owners of this site which describe how people use it and what they are interested in.
-The adverts pay the running costs of the site and the reports help improve it.
+Google will use cookies and/or device identifiers to provide reports to the owners of this site which describe how people use it and what they are interested in.
+The reports help improve it.
 Have a look at [how Google uses the data](http://www.google.com/intl/en/policies/privacy/partners/) for more information.

 You can opt out of Google's use of cookies or device identifiers by visiting Google's [Ads Settings](http://www.google.com/settings/ads).
 Alternatively, you can opt out of a third-party vendor's use of cookies by visiting the [Network Advertising Initiative opt-out page](http://www.networkadvertising.org/managing/opt_out.asp) or control the use of device identifiers using a [device’s settings](https://support.google.com/ads/answer/1660762#mob).